 - Soldner wheels are pricey but some models can handle extraordinary weight.
 They also have a model that can be used in a wheelchair.

-- Creative Industries wheels have been re-engineered but have a reputation of not being quite as reliable.
+- Creative Industries wheels have been re-engineered but have a reputation for not being quite as reliable.

 - Shimpo wheels are known for their super quiet operation.